BenMakesGames/PlayPlayMini/BenMakesGames.PlayPlayMini/UPGRADE.md

 If for some reason you DO want to always draw the custom cursor, pass `null` (for example: `Mouse.Draw(null);`).

+## Fixes

+1. One of the `DrawWavyText` overloads was not correctly computing the width of the text, resulting in it being off-center when the font had any horizontal spacing.
+This has been fixed.

 ## New Stuff
 1. Added `GetCenter()` method to `IRectangle<int>` and `IRectangle<float>`
 2. Added `Gravity` property to `TumblingSprite`